rasterio/rasterio/README.rst

     import numpy
     import rasterio
-    import subprocess

-    # Register GDAL format drivers and configuration options with a
-    # context manager.
-    with rasterio.drivers():

     # Read raster bands directly to Numpy arrays.
     #
     with rasterio.open('tests/data/RGB.byte.tif') as src:
         r, g, b = src.read()

     # Combine arrays in place.
 Expecting that the sum will
     # temporarily exceed the 8-bit integer range, initialize it as
     # a 64-bit float (the numpy default) array.
 Adding other
     # arrays to it in-place converts those arrays "up" and
     # preserves the type of the total array.
     total = numpy.zeros(r.shape)
     for band in r, g, b:
         total += band
     total /= 3

     # Write the product as a raster band to a new 8-bit file.
 For
     # the new file's profile, we start with the meta attributes of
     # the source file, but then change the band count to 1, set the
     # dtype to uint8, and specify LZW compression.
     profile = src.profile
-        profile.update(
-            dtype=rasterio.uint8,
-            count=1,
-            compress='lzw')
+    profile.update(dtype=rasterio.uint8, count=1, compress='lzw')

     with rasterio.open('example-total.tif', 'w', **profile) as dst:
         dst.write(total.astype(rasterio.uint8), 1)

-    # At the end of the ``with rasterio.drivers()`` block, context
-    # manager exits and all drivers are de-registered.

 The output: